docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------------------------------------------------------

-.. _control-object-property-shortcutKey:
+.. _controlobj-shortcutKey:

 shortcutKey
 ***********
 Type: ``String``

-The key sequence that invokes the :ref:`onShortcutKey` callback for this element (in Windows only).
+The key sequence that invokes the :ref:`control-event-onshortcutkey` callback for this element (in Windows only).

 --------------------------------------------------------------------------------

-.. _control-object-property-size:
+.. _controlobj-size:

 size
 ****